VMC Parks & Wayfinding Master Plan

 One of the biggest challenges faced during the development of the Master Plan was the question of how to assess the parkland needs for a population that does not yet exist.
 The City of Vaughan is historically a very suburban community, whereas the VMC will be a dense, urban downtown.
 This difference in urban fabric and development type has far reaching impacts on the open space and facility needs that the VMC will have when compared to a typical Vaughan neighbourhood.
 In order to understand who will ultimately live in the VMC and what their needs may be from a facility standpoint, JRS conducted a thorough demographic study of similar growth areas across the GTA.
 The profiles of these similarly dense, tower dominant neighbourhoods were analyzed and found to contain a distinct but quite consistent demographic profile.
 This typical demographic was applied to the anticipated population of the VMC in order to understand what that future population may look like and, ultimately, what types of parks, open spaces and facilities they are likely to need.
 This study was foundational to the entire Master Plan process, and demonstrates areas where landscape architecture can make an impact beyond detailed designs.

 The VMC Parks & Wayfinding Assessment Report was completed and submitted to the City in October 2022.
-The Final Master Plan will be delivered in early 2024.
+The Final Master Plan was approved by City Council in December 2024.